Healthy Food Vs. Junk Food: All You Need To Know

 Junk food refers to highly processed, nutritionally poor foods that are often laden with excessive sugars, salt, and unhealthy fats.
 These include popular fast foods such as pizzas and burgers, sugary beverages such as cola, and different kinds of candies.

 Frequent consumption of junk food can take a toll on your overall health and cause nutritional imbalance as well as deficiencies in the absence of a balanced diet containing essential nutrients.
-It may also lead to unwanted weight gain and spike your blood sugar levels.
+It may also lead to unwanted weight gain, spike your blood sugar levels, and even mental health disorders (1).

 While the occasional indulgence is considered fine, a balanced diet, which majorly comprises fruits, vegetables, whole grains, and lean proteins, is essential for long-term health and vitality.